 - 7.1 This policy recognises the need to encourage live music, dancing and theatre for the wider cultural benefits of the community generally.
 In addressing such issues the potential for limited disturbance in neighbourhoods will always be carefully balanced with these wider benefits, particularly for children.
 The impact of licensing on regulated entertainment, particularly live music and dancing, will be monitored.
-Where indications are that such events are being deterred by licensing requirements, the policy will be revisited with a view to investigating how such situations might be reversed. - 7.2 The Licensing Committee represents the general interests of a community I n determining what conditions should be attached to licences and certificates as a matter of necessity for the promotion of the licensing objectives.
+Where indications are that such events are being deterred by licensing requirements, the policy will be revisited with a view to investigating how such situations might be reversed. - 7.2 The Licensing Committee represents the general interests of a community in determining what conditions should be attached to licences and certificates as a matter of necessity for the promotion of the licensing objectives.
+All members of the Licensing Committee will be trained on Licensing Act 2003 and S182 Guidance.
 The Licensing authority is aware of the need to avoid measures which deter live music, dancing and theatre such as imposing indirect costs out of proportion to the income of the licence holder and to the risks presented.
-Only necessary, proportionate and reasonable licensing conditions should impose any restrictions on such events. - 7.3 The licensing committee will support the cultural zones, outdoor eating areas, food led operations, community pubs, live entertainment and protect living conditions in mixed use areas.
+Only necessary, proportionate and reasonable licensing conditions should impose any restrictions on such events.

+7.3 The licensing committee will support the cultural zones, outdoor eating areas, food led operations, community pubs, live entertainment and protect living conditions in mixed use areas.